fluxusfrequency/blog/testing-flux-applications.md

 ### Testing Dependencies

+Facebook recommends using their testing tool, [Jest](https://facebook.github.io/jest/), to test React and Flux components.
+Although I totally respect Jest, [it doesn't run in the browser](https://github.com/facebook/jest/issues/139), plus I'm pretty used to the toolchain I'm about to describe, so I go about things a slightly different way.

 #### Mocha + Chai

 When it comes to testing frameworks, I'm a big fan of [Mocha](http://mochajs.org/).
 It gives us `describe` and all of the other [BDD-style]() assertions we could want when combined with [ChaiJS](http://chaijs.com/).